 Guyana is one of the most adventurous, raw, and serene countries in South America.
 And it goes without saying that there are so many fun things to do in Guyana!

 I spent 10 days in Guyana and it was one of the best experiences I’ve ever had!
 But what exactly is there to do, and what are the best places to visit in Guyana?

 This guide will cover 15 incredible Guyana tourist attractions, from simple day trips to more adventurous excursions in the savannah and rainforests.

-Whether you’re a nature lover, history buff, or just looking for a new place to explore, I guarantee you’ll find something on this list of amazing things to do in Guyana.
+Whether you’re a nature lover, a history buff, or just looking for a new place to explore, I guarantee you’ll find something on this list of top things to do in Guyana.

 WHERE IS GUYANA?

 Guyana is located in the northeastern part of South America, bordering the Atlantic Ocean, between Venezuela, Suriname, and Brazil.
 The country is about the size of Idaho, and its capital city is Georgetown.

 Other than being the only English-speaking country in South America, it’s covered by 80% of tropical rainforest which means it’s a stunning place to visit.

 Guyana has a lot of forests and several waterways, making it difficult (and expensive) to get around.